Kamsi-yonna/Kamsi-yonna/README.md

 ------------------------

 I am a self-motivated designer with a passion for learning and a desire to create functional user friendly websites that meet client specifications.

-*   🌍  I'm based in Nigeria
+I recently began my web development journey and I am looking forward to meeting new people here, learning and collaborating on all kinds of projects.

+*   🧠  I'm currently learning Ultimate Web Designer & Web Developer Course by Brad Hussey
+*   ⚡  I am also an architect and interior designer and I am deeply passionate about solving problems with design.
+*   🤝  I'm open to collaborating on All kinds of Projects.
 *   ✉️  You can contact me at [etiobikamsi@gmail.com](mailto:etiobikamsi@gmail.com)
-*   🧠  I'm learning Ultimate Web Designer & Web Developer Course by Brad Hussey
-*   🤝  I'm open to collaborating on All kinds of Projects
-*   ⚡  I am also an architect and interior designer.
-I am deeply passionate about solving problems with design.

   <br>
  <a href="https://www.github.com/kamsiyonna" target="_blank" rel="noreferrer"><img
                   src="https://img.shields.io/github/followers/kamsiyonna?logo=github&style=for-the-badge&color=64748b&labelColor=0f172a" /></a>